Credit: Javier Alvarez

 If you regularly did some thorough BBQ cleaning through the grilling season, then you shouldn’t have to spend too much time doing your deep spring cleaning.
 But, this cleaning is super important for keeping your outdoor grill working its best.

 You should also take this time to perform some maintenance on your grill.
-Check the barbecue grill grates, lines, knobs, fuel tank, and any connections for signs of damage, like cracks or holes.
+Check the barbecue grill grate, lines, knobs, fuel tank, and any connections for signs of damage, like cracks or holes.
 Replace them immediately before you fire up the grill for the first time.

 Also, a can of compressed air can be your best friend for removing leaves, insects, and spider webs from the inside of your grill.
 Use it before you get started with cleaning your grill.